open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>volumeName</b></td>
         <td>string</td>
         <td>
-          volumeName is the name of a volume already created in the ScaleIO system that is associated with thi<br/>
+          volumeName is the name of a volume already created in the ScaleIO system that is associated with this volume source.<br/>
         </td>
         <td>false</td>
       </tr></tbody>